m-mcdougall/BicycleTheft-DATS6103/index.md

 An aspect of this service is the ability to mark a pre-registered bike as stolen, making the address and circumstances of the theft available to the public.

 The Bike Index has data provided by cyclists in cities across the United States, and is highly open to developer interaction with the data.

+## Webscraping

+This project works in two parts, the Webscraper, which collects and cleans data taken from the Bike Index.
+While the complete download also includes a base database, which contains data up to 12/15/2020), it also includes an updater function which allows users to have the most accurate, up-to-date data possible.

 ### Search Page